friedrfe/CellMate/README.md

   <img src="icon.png" width="180">
 </p>

-Mass spectrometry-based Single-cell Metabolomics Data Processing Platform Welcome to the development folder for the CellMate application and sourcecode.
+A Mass Spectrometry-Based Single-Cell Metabolomics Data Processing Platform.
+Welcome to the development folder for the CellMate application and sourcecode.
 Here you will find source code, a precompiled version of the app, and documentation.

 ## License